Skip to main content

 Festive

-Rich, sweet sponge pudding with apricot jam baked into the batter, soaked in cream or custard sauce while still hot, creating a moist, decadent texture.
-Malva pudding is South African in origin but beloved throughout Namibia, served warm with vanilla ice cream or whipped cream.
+A sweet sponge pudding with apricot jam baked into the batter, then soaked in cream or custard sauce while it's still hot so it stays rich and moist.
+It started in South Africa but is just as popular in Namibia, served warm with vanilla ice cream or whipped cream.

 vegetarianContains: WheatContains: DairyContains: Eggs